weaviate/weaviate-io/developers/weaviate/current/getting-started/basics.md

 ### Class Collections

 Weaviate groups all Authors under the `Author` class and place them in the same _class collection_.

-> 💡 TODO (Svitlana): add two cards, one for Alice M and one for Paul K

 <!-- [Alice Munro
 Born: July 10, 1931 (age 91)